dmillsteinteacher/econ_intro_to_lorenz_and_gini/README.md

-# econ_lorentz_and_gini
+# econ_lorenz_and_gini
-Expository and interactive tool for introducing the Lorentz curve and Gini coefficient
+Expository and interactive tool for introducing the Lorenz curve and Gini coefficient